grodansparadis/vscpl2drv-mqtt/README.md

 #### remote-password
 This is the password needed to connect to the remote mqtt broker.

+#### cafile
+path to a file containing the PEM encoded trusted CA certificate files.
+Either cafile or capath must not be NULL.

+#### capath
+path to a directory containing the PEM encoded trusted CA certificate files.
+See mosquitto.conf for more details on configuring this directory.
+Either cafile or capath must not be NULL.

+#### certfile
+path to a file containing the PEM encoded certificate file for this client.
+If NULL, keyfile must also be NULL and no client certificate will be used.

+#### keyfile
+path to a file containing the PEM encoded private key for this client.
+If NULL, certfile must also be NULL and no client certificate will be used.

 ### simple
 The _simple_ tag is used to configure parameters for the simple connection mode of the driver which can be used for VSCP measurement events.
 All other event types will be ignored when enabled.